 Are field boundaries a nice-to-have or a must-have ?
 Precise, up-to-date user-ready information on field contours sure is a time and hassle-saver on the administrative side, both for farmers and relevant authorities.
-But field delineation data also proves essential when it comes to estimating in-season crop areas and volumes, or calculating CO2 emissions cuts.
-All these needs can be met by AI-driven automatic field boundary detection, using computer vision based on Nimbo’s cloud-free monthly basemaps.
+But field delineation data also proves essential when it comes to estimating in-season crop areas, volumes and related farm przactice indicators, as track by our satellite analytics.
+All these needs can be met by AI-driven automatic field boundary detection, using computer vision based on Nimbo’s satellite basemaps.

 Why automatic field boundary detection matters